 Silently sitting in Mariah Carey’s penthouse, Marilyn Monroe’s white piano is locked away from the world.
-Sold at a private Christies auction in 1999, it is unclear If the public will ever be able to view it again.
+Sold at a private Christie’s auction in 1999, it is unclear if the public will ever be able to view it again.
 Is the sale of personal memorabilia threatening the loss of parts of music and film history?

-Auction houses are cashing in, generating profits boasting far higher than their estimates as private buyers attempt to invest and own a part of history.
+Auction houses are now cashing in, generating profits boasting far higher than their estimates as private buyers attempt to invest and own a part of history.
 Christie’s recent auction of Audrey Hepburn’s personal collection saw her Burberry trench coat circa 1980’s sold for £68,500.
 A far cry from the £9000 it was estimated at.
 Bidder, Sheridan Jones found the estimations to be underinflated adding she believes the auction house “did not fully grasp the publics insatiable appetite for all things “Audrey”.

-The idea of these precious mementos sitting in storage is a hard thought to swallow.
+The idea of these precious mementos sitting in storage is a hard one to swallow.
 It’s found that more often than not they are preserved in unfavourable conditions damaging the items over time with some even becoming lost.
 This was the case in which a couple unbeknown to them, found an archive containing the entire Beach Boys catalogue lying in a storage facility in Florida.
-The salvageable original hand-written notes, scores and vinyl’s fetched 7,000 pounds in an auction and were not able to be viewed by the public.
+The salvageable original hand-written notes, scores and vinyl fetched 7,000 in an auction and were not able to be viewed by the public.